a-thousand-channels/a-thousand-channels/README.md

-# A Thousand Channels –  a queer mapping platform 🎁
+# A Thousand Channels –  a queer 🏳️‍🌈 mapping 🗺 plattform 🎁

 Visit us at https://www.a-thousand-channels.xyz/